kvssankar/sitara-backend/ARCHITECTURE.md

 ![alt text](docs/architecture.png)

 ## Heart of Sitaara: Serverless Lambda Functions
-Lambda functions serve as the core orchestration layer that handles all business logic, from intent recognition and case management to AI processing and tool execution, making the entire system event-driven and serverless.
+Lambda functions serve as the core orchestration layer that handles all business logic, from crud operations to intent recognition, AI processing and tool execution, making the entire system event-driven and serverless.

 ### Lambda Functions Breakdown
 1. **User CRUD (Support cases) Lambda:** Handles CRUD operations for support cases and customer data stored in DynamoDB